PCMDI/pcmdi.github.io/CMIP6/Guide/dataUsers.md

 * A  **[user friendly filtered list of ESGF known issues][errataSearchUIDoc]**.
 * A  **[search interface that helps retrace a specific dataset/file version history][errataPIDLookupDoc]**.

-Any ESGF user can report an error to the appropriate modeling group (see "contact" attribute in the netCDF files), or through the [ESGF user mailing list][ESGFUsersList].
+Any ESGF user can report an error to the appropriate modeling group (see "contact" attribute in the netCDF files), or through the <a href="mailto:esgf-user@llnl.gov">ESGF user mailing list</a>.
 After a report is received, the corresponding data manager can create a new errata entry using
 [an easy and user-friendly form][errataFormCreateDoc].
 A [command line client][errataCLCDoc] is also available.
 The aim is to clearly and concisely document the issue and through the PID integration, this errata service will include all the datasets/files affected when documentation is completed correctly.

 ## 7. Registering published work based on CMIP6